Venice synagogues: a guided tour!

 Venice Synagogue: Guided tour

-The guided tour of the synagogues in Venice lasts 45 minutes to an hour.
-The tours are held from 10.30 to 15.30, starting every hour on the half hour.
-The departure of the tour is very punctual.
-We suggest you go to the Jewish Museum, starting point of the synagogue tour, 15 minutes in advance.
+The guided tour of the synagogues of Venice lasts from 45 minutes per hour, depending on the curiosity of the participants, certainly welcome.
+The tours are held from 10.30 am to 5.30 pm (June – September) to 4.30 pm (October – May), with departure every hour at minute 30.
+We recommend punctuality because the departure of the tour is very punctual.
 In this way you can easily pass the controls at the entrance to the Museum.
 Within the Jewish Museum you can’t take luggage in, but only handbags or backpacks.

 It is possible to visit the Scola Grande Tedesca (1528), the Scola Canton (1531), the Scola Italiana (1575), the Levantine School (1541) and the Scola Ponentina (1580),